swei5/michigan_notes/FIN-480/1 Options, Binomial Tree Valuation.md

 Note that in project evaluations, we often used a risk-adjusted rate as the discounted factor (WACC, interest rate, etc.).

 However, in option valuation, we factor in risk-adjustment by determining the expected payoff **using risk-neutral probabilities**.
 This is because option is a much riskier asset than stocks, which could go up to 30% to 50%.
+- Expected rate of return (discount rate) is impossible to know unless we know the actual distribution of the prices
 ```

 The approach to calculate the risk-neutral probabilities is beyond the scope of this lecture.